christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 -5ms | Jim's order gets to exchange and goes into queue 0ms | Order book sends update #1 that doesn't include Jim's order to me 1ms | Order book sends update #1 to my rival
-5ms | Order book processes Jim's order (arb profits gone) 100ms | You get order book update #1
+5ms | Order book processes Jim's order (**arb profits gone**) 100ms | You get order book update #1
 101ms | You process update #1
-102ms | You detect arb based off old book and send order 105ms | Your rival gets update #1
+102ms | You detect arb based off the old book and send orders 105ms | Your rival gets update #1
-107ms | Your rival detects arb and sends order
+107ms | Your rival detects arb and sends orders
-500ms | Exchange recieves your order
+500ms | Exchange receives your orders
-505ms | Exchange recieves your rival's order
+505ms | Exchange receives your rival's orders
 510ms | Exchange processes your order but you are too late 515ms | Exchange process your rival's order but they are too late